Semi-Uniform Feller Stochastic Kernels: Introduction

-see~\cite{Steklov,UFL,Ma} for properties of these types of convergence of probability measures.
 Note that $\P(\S)$ is a separable metric space with respect to the topology of weak convergence for probability measures when $\S$ is a separable metric space; \cite[Chapter~II]{Part}.
 Moreover, according to Bogachev \cite[Theorem~8.3.2]{bogachev}, if the metric space $\S$ is separable, then the topology of weak convergence of probability measures on $(\S,\B(\S))$ coincides with the topology generated by the \textit{Kantorovich-Rubinshtein metric}

 $\mu,\nu\in\P(\S),$ where